 (I laugh at myself because every morning I go to make a pot of coffee and get distracted by something that needs to be cleaned/picked up on the way.
 And when the coffee is finally made, I get distracted again and sometimes don’t even make it to the coffee pot before it automatically turns off and becomes cold).

-In between all that, I’m making breakfast, lunch, and dinner for my kids.
+In between all that, I’m making breakfast for the kids.

 Cleaning up after they’ve thrown their food on the floor and refused to eat.

 On days where we are feeling extra motivated and inspired, we rearrange the furniture in the living room.

 Most days I feel guilty for keeping them in the house all day, so, if it’s nice out we’re also going for walks and playing in the back yard.

 Also, as moms, we must ALWAYS find time at least once a day to play with our little ones. (this will always be a daily part of my schedule) Sure they can play alone and have fun while doing so, but the real deal is when we play with them.
 Their little faces light up.